The Theory of Producing

 steam (consumers of the system) and the steam pressure will return into a

-Then when the consumers eventually stop demanding steam, the steam pressure
+When the consumers eventually stop demanding steam, the steam pressure

 starts increasing - and this detected by the steam boiler control too, and